wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ## How the long number is calculated from the string in memory

-### zeroing registers
+### Zeroing registers

 At the very beginning of this function, we use `xor` to zero-out the `eax` and `ecx` registers as these are used for calculating our result.
 Using `xor` is seen as an efficient way of setting a register to zero.
 An alternative is to use something like `movl $0, $eax`.
 The `xor` method under older processors used less clock-cycles than `mov`.
 There is probably not much difference between the two these days.

 We then enter our loop, starting at '.top', which points to the next instruction, `movb ($edi), $cl`.
 What this `mov` instruction does is copy the first byte from our string array into the lower part of the `ecx` register, or `cl`.
 This is in effect the first byte of the first argument from the command line.

 For example, if the command line were `./fib6 123`, then the `cl` register would now contain the ASCII representation of the character '1'.
 This ASCII representation is not actually the value 1, but the decimal value 49 which represents the ASCII character '1'.
 There are many references online for conversions between ASCII representations and their numerical value.
-There is a (chart here)[https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html] for your convenience.
+There is a [chart here](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html) for your convenience.

 Another thing to note about this instruction is that we have only copied a single byte (8 bits) into `cl`, and that `cl` actually makes up part of the `ecx` register.
 There are both `cl` and `ch` registers that are a subset of `ecx` on 32 bit CPU architectures, and all 3 are a subset of `rcx` on 64 bit CPU registers.
 The following is a diagram of how these fit together: